Child Custody Attorneys in North Carolina & South Carolina

 Experienced, Professional & Compassionate Family Law & Child Custody Lawyers

 Child custody legal disputes are often accompanied by insurmountable stress, heartache, and uncertainty.
-Collins Family Law Group was created to support families through these emotionally draining cases.
+Collins Family & Elder Law Group was created to support families through these emotionally draining cases.
 Our child custody attorneys in NC and SC are committed to helping you and your child find peace of mind.

 As you work with us throughout your child custody dispute, we’ll enable you to protect your child’s best interests and make informed decisions throughout the process.
-As we explain the law, advise you on your best options, and provide fierce advocation on your behalf, your family will be empowered to move forward in life with a renewed sense of confidence and hope for the future.
+As we explain the law, advise you on your best options, and provide fierce advocacy on your behalf, your family will be empowered to move forward in life with a renewed sense of confidence and hope for the future.

-What Happens if Parents Can’t Agree on Custody Matters?
+What Happens If Parents Can’t Agree on Custody Matters?

 When parents decide to divorce, they have the opportunity to reach a child custody agreement outside the courtroom through mediation and collaborative law.
 The agreement will typically be subject to court review and approval.

 If a separating couple cannot reach a mutual agreement, they will take their case to a family court judge who will make physical and legal child custody decisions for them based on a set of predetermined criteria.
 The judge has the power to create a schedule that determines when each parent has rights to their minor child.
 Regardless of how your case resolves, you should get an attorney for child custody.

 At Collins Family & Elder Law Group, we work with you to avoid the court scenario.
 You know your child and your situation far better than any judge ever could, and we believe that reaching a custody agreement with your ex-spouse is preferable to having a judge make the decision for you.

 Legal vs. Physical Child Custody in North & South Carolina